Cole-Miller-IT/TowerDefense/README.md

 Goals:
--Setup Python environment                                   COMPLETED -Structure game, and create the first window                COMPLETED -Implement hotkeys and the command class
+-Setup Python environment                                   COMPLETED -Structure game, and create the first window                COMPLETED -Implement re-bindable hotkeys                              COMPLETED -Add hotkeys to the play gamemode class
+-Clean up settingsMenuGamemode class

 #Commands to help configure VS Code with Python using a virtual environment